jharwell/libra/docs/dev/cxx-dev-guide.rst

 Functions
 ---------

+- For important/tricky/nuanced logic, document the *why* of it, not the *how*--developers can figure out the how if they really want/need to.
+The *why* is much more important so (a) they can understand your code and (b) they are not tempted to change it to something else because they like it better--there was a good reason you did the tricky bit in this way, after all.

 - All non-getter/non-setter member functions should be documentated with at least a ``\brief``, UNLESS those functions are overrides/inherited from a parent class, in which case they should be left blank (usually) and their